zkamvar/beautiful-jekyll/_posts/2016-02-10-recreating-fig-3.md

 I created figure three originally in two parts with ggplot2 and then manually aligned the two figures in inkscape.
 Since then, the package cowplot has come around and made this process easier.
-I have my old code up here: https://github. com/zkamvar/Sudden_Oak_Death_in_Oregon_Forests/blob/master/mlg_distribution.Rmd, and since the packages have changed since then, I'm redoing the code here.
+I have my old code up here:
+[mlg_distribution.Rmd][mlgdist], and since the packages have changed since then, I'm redoing the code here.

 Analysis
 ========